-4.22 School Bytes
+4.21 School Bytes

-School Bytes is a web site that is used for school payments and submitting forms.
+School Bytes is a web site that is used for granting permission for excursions/incursions, school payments, and submitting forms.

 To access the School Bytes Parent Portal, go to this web site https://portal.schoolbytes.education/auth/login and click on the option to create a new account.
 You will need to use the email address you have registered with the school to create your account.
 If you have issues registering and require a linking code, please send an email to the school requesting assistance.